 Pair and Share

-This game is great for time fillers.
-Plus it’s fun for students to reflect and share with their classmates.
-And it gets the kids up and moving!
+The first game is called “Pair and Share.”
+This game is great for a quick time filler at the end of the year.
+It's a fun way for students to reflect and share with their classmates while getting them up and moving!

-Students will find the classmate that has the matching partner card and stand next to them.
-Then, select a question card and read it to the class.
-Students turn to their partner and answer the question.
-You can have students give their answer and a reason to support their answer.
+Students will each receive a partner card and find a classmate with a matching partner card to stand next to.
+Then, the teacher will select a question card and read it to the class.
+Students will turn to their partner and share their answer to the question along with a reason to support it.